SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Conclusion and Limitations

-Despite these significant advances, the method is subject to intrinsic physical and methodological limitations.
+Despite these significant advances, our method is subject to intrinsic physical and methodological limitations.
 While SERA-H significantly refines the predicted canopy structure, it remains constrained by the spectral information available in 10~m input pixels; consequently, it cannot fully reconstruct small isolated trees or fine details that are spectrally indistinguishable at this resolution, whereas native very high-resolution imagery might still capture these features.
+Furthermore, SERA-H remains sensitive to signal saturation, a physical constraint common to satellite-based height estimation.
+Similar to other state-of-the-art models, a performance decline is observed for tall trees, particularly those exceeding 30 m, where the sensitivity of optical and radar signals to canopy height plateaus.
 Additionally, the model’s performance is currently linked to the availability of high-density ALS data for supervision.
 Future work should therefore focus on evaluating the model's generalization capabilities in data-scarce regions, such as tropical or boreal biomes.
 To mitigate the dependence on dense LiDAR campaigns, exploring transfer learning or weakly supervised techniques constitutes a promising direction for extending this approach to other areas.